 - Boils (furuncles) and carbuncles.
 These occur when hair follicles become deeply infected with staph bacteria.
 A boil tends to appear suddenly as a painful inflamed bump.
 A carbuncle is a cluster of boils.

-Hot tub folliculitis causes red, round, itchy bumps that may later develop into small pus-filled blisters.
-The rash is likely to be worse in areas where your swimsuit holds contaminated water against your skin.
+Hot tub folliculitis causes round, itchy bumps that may later develop into small pus-filled blisters.
+The rash is likely to be worse in areas where your swimsuit holds water against the skin.

-Razor bumps affect men with curly beards.
+Razor bumps affect people with curly beards.
 The condition is also called pseudofolliculitis barbae.
 It develops when shaved hairs curve back into the skin, leading to inflammation.

 A carbuncle is a cluster of boils painful, pus-filled bumps that form a connected area of infection under the skin.